ErikWittern/web-api-benchmarking-data/README.md

 The here presented data (contained in `data.zip`) reflects measured qualities for 15 Web API endpoints.
 The collection and analysis of this data has been published in the research paper "Benchmarking Web API Quality", presented at the 2016 International Conference on Web Engineering (ICWE '16).
+We also published the tools to collect such data [here](https://github.com/dbermbach/web-api-bench).

 ## Data description
 The data has been collected over a period of 3 months, from August 20th, 2015 (16:00h CEST) until November 20th, 2015 (16:00 CEST).